-SLO 2 is assessed through the lessons that teacher candidates prepare and teach in Mathematics, Science, Social Studies, and English Language Arts during student teaching/residency.
+SLO 2 is assessed through the lessons that teacher candidates prepare and teach in Mathematics, Science, Social Studies, and English Language Arts during their internship.
 The assessment is evaluated by their university supervisor and classroom mentor using the evaluation tool for classroom observations, placed in the portfolio.